AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 For Check Point CloudGuard and Fortinet Fortigate, the Controller uses AWS API to check instance health.

+Starting in Release 6.0 and later, Controller can also `check firewall instance health on its LAN interface <https://docs.aviatrix.com/HowTos/firewall_advanced.html#firewall-health-check-and-failover-detection-using-lan-interface>`_. ,

 What is the firewall instance state Inaccessible mean?
 ---------------------------------------------------------